StanBurton/CV/README.md

 - **English**: Intermediate (B1).

-## Summary of Qualifications
+## Summary

 > - 1 year of experience in commercial work in front-end development.
-- Сonfident knowledge of HTML, CSS, JavaScript, React, Redux.
+> - Сonfident knowledge of HTML, CSS, JavaScript, React, Redux.
-- Studied independently and also graduated from Rsschool and MyFreedom Front-End/React development courses.
+> - Studied independently and also graduated from Rsschool and MyFreedom Front-End/React development courses.
-- I study quickly and easily and work well in a team.
+> - I study quickly and easily and work well in a team.
-- In addition i have a lot of experience in the design and production of audio and video.
+> - In addition i have a lot of experience in the design and production of audio and video.

 ## Technical Skills